FAIRFAX ATTORNEY HELPING CLIENTS DISPUTE RECKLESS DRIVING CHARGES

 If you are convicted of reckless driving in Virginia, and if you believe that the conviction was wrongful, any appeal must be filed within ten days of the conviction.
 However, drivers should understand that a guilty plea to a reckless driving charge makes you ineligible to file an appeal.

-HOW WILL A MANASSAS DEFENSE ATTORNEY HELP YOU?
+HOW WILL A FAIRFAX DEFENSE ATTORNEY HELP YOU?

 Scott C. Nolan maintains the highest professional standards and provides high-quality legal services at a reasonable cost to his clients.
 He will handle your case personally and work with all parties involved to bring your reckless driving case to a fair and just conclusion.